 Winner, 1955 Pulitzer Prize in poetry

-I like ideas and creativity in all forms; I especially enjoy working with other creative/talented individuals to come up with new stuff (whatever that may be).
-In the past, I’ve started a rock band, founded a tech startup, and been an editor of a small non-profit newspaper.
-It seems random, but you’d be surprised how similar it all looks from the inside.
+I like ideas and creativity in all forms; I’ve started a rock band, founded a tech startup, and been an editor of a small non-profit newspaper.
+You’d be surprised how similar it all looks from the inside.

 I was born and raised in Seattle, whose sports teams I will always root for.

-I have some slight obsessive tendencies, and these have driven the three major phases of my life so far.
-In reverse order:
+I have some slight obsessive tendencies, and these have driven the three major phases of my life so far:

-My current focus is as founder of a startup focused on 360 viewing/sharing of immersive media in 2d and VR (Momento360).
-This is my second tech startup; the first (and what brought me down to the Bay Area) is Captricity, which I started with my friend and classmate Kuang Chen.
-Before that, I worked at Microsoft on MSN and Bing Maps; I am a proud alum (class of 2005) of the University of Washington Department of Computer Science and Engineering.
+My current focus is a startup focused on viewing/sharing of immersive media in 2d and VR (Momento360).
+This is my second tech startup; the first is Captricity, which I started with my friend and classmate Kuang Chen.
+Before that, I worked at Microsoft; I am a proud alum of the University of Washington Department of Computer Science and Engineering.

 I started the band Harvey Danger with my dear friend Aaron Huffman during the early 90s music boom in Seattle.
 We eventually cobbled together our first album which unexpectedly yielded a radio hit (“Flagpole Sitta”) and a gold record.
 In total, we released three albums (“Where Have All the Merrymakers Gone?”
 (Slash/London, 1998), “King James Version” (Warner/Sire, 2000), “Little by Little” (Kill Rock Stars, 2005)) and one compilation (“Dead Sea Scrolls”).
 You can find these on your favorite online music store/streaming service; there is also a bunch of stuff available for free on harveydanger.com (go to the downloads section).